 How to Reduce Your Energy Bills

-The HVAC industry has continually advanced the energy efficiency of your home.
-A smooth operating system helps keep your energy costs low.
-A replacement Heating and Air Conditioning System can immediately reduce your energy bills simply due to the much higher efficiency over and older unit.
-Many other things effect how much energy your home uses and there are a lot of simple ways you can use to help conserve energy and reduce your overall energy costs.
+The HVAC industry has continually advanced in the ways it can increase energy efficiency for homes.
+A smoothly operating HVAC system in your house will help keep your regular energy costs low.
+A replacement heating and air conditioning system can immediately lower your energy bills simply because of its superior energy efficiency rating.
+Many other things affect how much energy your home uses, and there are many simple methods you can use to help conserve energy and lower your overall energy costs.

 Proper Thermostat Operation

 Your home thermostat controls when your system is running and in what mode.
 With an older thermostat, the most common way to reduce energy costs is to lower or raise the temperature setting.
 We suggest investing in a new programmable thermostat.
 This will allow you to adjust the settings for your home AC System based on need.
 Having your system turn on an off based on the comings and goings of your family will reduce your overall energy costs.

 Windows allow the transfer of heat and cold and you can help control this by various means.
 In most cases, heavy black out style curtains can be drawn and reduce the amount of cold transmitting all the way into the room.
 It adds a layer of insulation to your windows.
 Of course the windows can also be used to let warm sunlight in to raise the temperature of items in the home including the floor which can resonate the heat from the area reducing the need for central heating.
 The window can also be opened during nice weather to allow cool or warmer air into the home to help keep your family comfortable and the air fresher.

 Fans generally require less energy to run than your HVAC system does.
 When the weather and temperatures permit, you can use the fans to circulate air to keep the house comfortable and fresh.
 By using fans from time to time, you are reducing your overall energy usage since the HVAC system is not being used as much.